 Plate the prepared rice on a serving platter.
 Garnish with shredded carrots, orange rind, cranberries, pistachio slices and dates if you prefer.
 The rice crust if prepared, may be served on the side.

 - Persian style lentils and rice with cranberries goes well with a yogurt salad such as Persian yogurt dip with shallots.

 - To make the optional rice crust you will need to use a conventional heavy bottomed cooking pot, a non stick pot or a Persian rice cooker.

 - Cooking time and water used for white basmati rice may vary with the age of rice.

 - Rinse the basmati rice several times, until the water is clear and not starchy.

 - The amount of water added while cooking the rice is very important to the final texture of this recipe.

-- It is important to keep in mind the additional moisture from the other ingredients added to this Lentil Cranberry Saffron Rice such as the cooked lentils and onions.
+- It is important to keep in mind the additional moisture from the other ingredients added to this Persian lentils and rice dish such as the cooked lentils and onions.
 Therefore, in the first step, the rice should be cooked in a way to yield a fluffy rice, but holds its shape well and is not too wet and delicate.

 - Persian spice mix (Advieh) recipe is on the blog.
 Ready made advieh is available at Persian or middle eastern grocery stores or online.